digital-sound-antiques/vgm-conv/README.md

 };
 ```

-The original mapping can be seen on console after running `vgm-conv` without specifiying your voice table file.
+The original instrument hash to the program number mapping can be seen on the console after running `vgm-conv` without specifiying `--voiceTable`.
 You can copy them into the template above.